vmware-archive/kubeless/docs/debug-functions.md

 # Debug Kubeless Functions

 In this document we will show how you can debug your function in order to spot possible errors.
 There could be several reasons that causes a wrong deployment.
-For learning how to successfully debug a function it is important to know what is the process of deployment of a Kubeless function.
-In this guide we are going to assume that you are using the `kubeless` CLI tool to deploy your function.
+For learning how to successfully debug a function it is important to know what is the process of deploying a Kubeless function.
+In this guide we are going to assume that you are using the `kubeless` CLI tool to deploy your functions.
 If that is the case, this is the process to run a function:

- 1. The `kubeless` CLI read the parameters you give to it and produces a [`Function`](/docs/advanced-function-deployment) object that submits to the Kubernetes API server.
+ 1. The `kubeless` CLI read the parameters you give to it and produces a [Function](/docs/advanced-function-deployment) object that submits to the Kubernetes API server.
  2. The Kubeless Function Controller detects that a new `Function` has been created and reads its content.
 From the function content it generates: a `ConfigMap` with the function code and its dependencies, a `Service` to make the function reachable through HTTP and a `Deployment` with the base image and all the required steps to install and run your functions.
-It is important to know this order because if the controller fails to deploy the `ConfigMap` or the `Service` it won't never create the `Deployment`: a failure will abort the process.
+It is important to know this order because if the controller fails to deploy the `ConfigMap` or the `Service` it will never create the `Deployment`.
+A failure in any step will abort the process.
  3. Once the `Deployment` has been created a `Pod` should be generated with your function.
 When a Pod starts it dinamically reads the content of your function (in case of interpreted languages).

 After all the above you are ready to call your function.
 Let's see some common mistakes and how to fix them.